I’ve lost count of how many times I have heard people say, “I dream of being self-sufficient”.

 It’s important to establish how many able-bodied productive sets of hands are in the family unit.

-Small children will be undertaking many of the menial tasks, that is provided they share the same dream and vision that the rest of the family have.
+Small children will be undertaking many of the menial tasks, provided they share the same dream and vision with the rest of the family.

 Elderly members of the family will be able to provide vital experience; however, they may struggle with some heavier, more demanding work.

-An area of land for growing vegetables and other crops is essential in this plan.
-77,000 sq. feet for vegetables 12,000 sq. feet for wheat and 2640sq. feet for corn is a good starting point for a family of four.
+An area of land for growing vegetables and other crops is essential.
+7,000 sq. feet for vegetables 12,000 sq. feet for wheat and 2,640 sq. feet for corn is a good starting point for a family of four.

 Remember that vegetables have different growing cycles and seasons.
 It will be necessary to grow enough produce in a season to last for the rest of the year.
 Produce can be stored using various techniques such as canning, drying, and freezing.